ashtonG/mpdgems/man/mpdnotify.1.md

 `-C, --nocover`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Do not use the album's cover image in the notifications.
+Do not insert the cover images in the notifications.

 `-a, --addr`